jortsmoder/wikiofdark.art/docs/index.md

 * u/darthemofan: ["What to do when you've damaged your skin barrier?"](https://old.reddit.com/r/skinwhitening/comments/1bet4iv/what_to_do_when_youve_damaged_your_skin_barrier/){.source-link}

+### Avoiding scarring

+If cut, there is potential research on avoiding scar tissue from forming.

 #### Verteporfin

 Unknown efficacy.
 Inhibits YAP/TAZ pathways.
 May be used to reduce scarring, but at the cost of increasing skin aging.
 There may one day exist other ways to induce TAP/TAZ (or downstream reduce cGAS–STING activation) that reduce sking aging.